DynamicModz/nexus-scripts_lua_parser/readme.md

   - Proper handling of comments after shebangs

 ### AST Nodes Improvements
-- Add source location information to all nodes
+- ✅ Add source location information to all nodes
+  - Comprehensive tracking of line, column, and character offset positions
+  - Source file attribution for precise error reporting
+  - Enhanced token location data throughout the parsing process
+  - Utility functions for source range formatting and extraction
 - Support for attaching metadata to nodes
 - Better serialization/deserialization of AST
 - Utility functions for common AST transformations